Columbia Nursing Home Abuse Lawyers at Strom Law Firm

 Do you believe your loved one may have been intentionally or negligently abused while residing in a nursing home or residential care facility?
 Did you or a loved one suffer significant physical injuries while residing in a skilled or long-term care facility in South Carolina?

-If so, call our Columbia Nursing Home Abuse Lawyers at Strom Law Firm to discuss a path forward with one of our experienced nursing home abuse attorneys.
+If so, call Columbia Nursing Home Abuse Lawyers at Strom Law Firm to discuss a path forward with one of our experienced nursing home abuse attorneys.
 Nursing home injuries and abuse should not be taken lightly because you and your loved ones deserve the best care possible.

 Types of Nursing Facilities

-There are several distinct types of nursing homes in South Carolina and across the Southeast and United States.
+There are several distinct types of nursing homes in South Carolina and across the Southeast and the United States.
 The level of care required of facility clinical and nursing staff, personnel, and administrators varies greatly depending on the type of facility and the nursing home care offered.

-Regardless of the setting, each level of care includes various roles and responsibilities for those clinicians, nurses, administrators, technicians and assistants administering the care.
+Regardless of the setting, each level of care includes various roles and responsibilities for those clinicians, nurses, administrators, technicians, and assistants administering the care.
 In addition, these facilities and providers have been entrusted with access and monitoring over you and your loved ones.
 Nursing home residents should be their top priority.
-When these individuals fail to provide the appropriate level or amount of care, or when they fail to monitor or otherwise protect their residents, injuries, and harm can occur.
+When these individuals fail to provide the appropriate level or amount of care, or when they fail to monitor or otherwise protect their residents, injuries and harm can occur.
 Nursing home negligence is all too common, and it’s crucial to look for signs of neglect in Columbia nursing homes.
 When visiting nursing homes, you should keep an eye out for potential victims of abuse.

-Forms of Nursing Home Abuse in Columbia
+Columbia Nursing Home Abuse Lawyer

 Signs of Nursing home abuse present themselves in a variety of ways, and it is important to remain vigilant as to these signs if you and your loved ones have made the difficult decision to use residential care.
 No amount of abuse is acceptable, but unfortunately, abuse, neglect, and other failures of long-term care facilities are common occurrences throughout nursing facilities in South Carolina.

-South Carolina law expressly protects “vulnerable adults,” defined as any person eighteen years of age or older who has a physical or mental condition which substantially impairs the person from adequately providing for his or her own care or protection.
+South Carolina law expressly protects “vulnerable adults,” defined as any person eighteen years of age or older who has a physical or mental condition that substantially impairs the person from adequately providing for his or her own care or protection.
 This includes a person who is impaired in the ability to adequately provide for the person’s own care or protection because of the infirmities of aging including, but not limited to, organic brain damage, advanced age, and physical, mental, or emotional dysfunction.
 A resident of a facility is a vulnerable adult.
 The law related to vulnerable adults can be found at S.C.
 Code Ann.
 Section 43-35-5, et seq., which is known as the South Carolina Omnibus Adult Protection Act.
 This act also defines “abuse” and “neglect”.

 The following are examples of different types of abuse that might occur at a residential or long-term care facility:

-Signs of Abuse and Neglect in a Nursing Home
+Signs of Abuse and Neglect in a Nursing Home Identified by Columbia Nursing Home Abuse Lawyers

-Always keep an eye on loved ones for any out of the ordinary changes in their behavior while staying at a South Carolina nursing home.
+Strom Law FirmAlways keep an eye on loved ones for any out of the ordinary changes in their behavior while staying at a South Carolina nursing home.
 Also, keep an eye out for any injuries, poor conditions, apparent fear, altered mood, unexplained weight loss, and any circumstances that raise suspicion.
 Consider the other residents in proximity to you or your loved one, and what they may be experiencing.
 Abuse or neglect may not be occurring in isolation, and there may be other victims.
 You should first discuss the situation with authorities, and then our Columbia nursing home abuse lawyers.

 FAQs about Nursing Home Abuse and Neglect in South Carolina